JiriHoffmann/react-native-clusterer/README.md

 #### `getLeaves(clusterId, limit = 10, offset = 0)`

 Returns all the points of a cluster (given its `cluster_id`), with pagination support:
-`limit` is the number of points to return, and `offset` is the amount of points to skip (for pagination).
+`limit` is the number of points to return, and `offset` is the number of points to skip (for pagination).

 #### `getClusterExpansionZoom(clusterId)`